Aloha POS Reviews

 Complaints and Limitations

-This lack of transparency is a major turn-off for many new users, which is likely why several people are moving to more modern and transparent POS systems, such as those from Clover and Square.
+Lack of transparency is a major turn-off for many new users, which is likely why several people are moving to more modern and transparent POS systems, such as those from Clover and Square.

 If you're a restaurant owner that runs a busy establishment, having subpar customer support is a scary thought.
 There might be times when your POS system stops working during a rush, leaving you without transactional capabilities.
 If you're unable to get help desk support from the NCR command center, you might be out of luck for the time being.